Stationary transport above the critical velocity in a one-dimensional superflow past an obstacle: Theoretical model

 The main objective is now to search for the condition of existence for the solutions to eq.~\eqref{eq:HydroEqs}, which depends on the value of the injection velocity $v_{\infty}$.
 The last value under which there is no longer a solution to eq.~\eqref{eq:HydroEqs} defines the equation of the supersonic separatrix.
 In the spirit of ref. \cite{PavloffLeboeuf2001}, eq.~\eqref{eq:HydroEqs} can be rephrased in terms of a Hamilton equation describing the dynamics of a fictitious classical particle of position $A(x)$ and momentum $p=A'(x)$ at time $x$.
 The corresponding Hamilton function reads \cite{Paul2007}

 with $W(A^{2}=n)=\frac{v_{\infty}^{2}}{2}\left( n+\frac{1}{n}\right)+ng(1)-G(n)$, and the antiderivative $G(n)=\int \mathrm{d}n \, g(n)$.
 Equations ~\eqref{eq:HydroEqs} are then derived from the canonical Hamilton equations $\dot p=-\partial_A \mathcal H$ and $\dot A=\partial_p \mathcal H$ where the dot stands for the total derivative with respect to the effective time $x$.
 In particular, in the absence of the external potential $U(x)$, this Hamiltonian is time-independent and the energy $E_{\mathrm{cl}}$ of the classical particle is conserved.
-The free solutions of the NLS equation can then be readily obtained from the possible trajectories of the classical particle in the potential $W(n=A^2)$.
-The typical shape of this potential is depicted in fig.~\ref{fig:Fict_Pot}.
-For example, the equilibrium point referred to as $n_{\mathrm{min}}$ in fig.~\ref{fig:Fict_Pot} corresponds to a constant-density supersonic solution ($v_\infty>c_\infty$) while small oscillations around this classical fixed point correspond to the superposition of an incoming plane wave and a small amplitude reflected wave describing weak backscattering.
-Note that, in general, the nonlinearity of the NLS equation forbids such a description based on the superposition principle.
+The free solutions of the NLS equation can then be readily obtained from the possible trajectories of the classical particle in the potential $W(A^2=n)$.
+The typical shape of this potential for $g(n)=n$ is depicted in fig.~\ref{fig:Fict_Pot}.
+For example, the equilibrium point referred to as $n_{\mathrm{\infty}}$ in fig.~\ref{fig:Fict_Pot} corresponds to a constant-density supersonic solution ($v_\infty>c_\infty$) while small oscillations around this classical fixed point correspond to the superposition of an incoming plane wave and a small-amplitude reflected wave describing weak backscattering.
+Note that, in general, the nonlinearity of the NLS equation forbids such a separation of the upstream solution into a sum of independent incoming and reflected waves.
 However, if the backscattering is weak, the interaction between the incoming wave and the reflected wave is negligible.
 In general, this separation is not possible and the free solutions are described by cnoidal waves \cite{PavloffLeboeuf2001}.
+In particular, solutions with $E_\mathrm{cl}$ slightly below $W_\mathrm{max}$ correspond to one or several gray solitons.
 In the presence of the scattering potential $U(x)$ the energy of the classical particle is no longer conserved and its dynamics may be nontrivial.
-The boundary condition in the downstream region (where $U(x)=0$) imposes that the classical particles starts with $A(-\infty)=1$ ($n_\mathrm{min}$ in fig. \ref{fig:Fict_Pot}) and the forward integration has to satisfy that the final energy and the position $A$ of the classical particle remain in the well of $W(n)$.
+The boundary condition in the downstream region (where $U(x)=0$) imposes that the classical particles starts with $A(-\infty)=1$ ($n_\mathrm{\infty}$ in fig. \ref{fig:Fict_Pot}) and the forward integration has to satisfy that the final energy and the position $A$ of the classical particle remain in the well of $W(n)$.
 This is the strategy we use to obtain the equation of the supersonic separatrix.